I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 Shelter in place-induced boredom can make a man can do strange things... like "run the table" on a mostly-forgotten series of low budget action movies from the late '90s and early 2000s.

-I've been watching a lot of films to keep occupied during this crisis, and it seemed like every time I went searching through my various streaming services, Substitute installments kept turning up.
+I watched a lot of movies to keep occupied during the Great Covid Lockdown of 2020, and it seemed like every time I went searching through my various streaming services, Substitute installments kept turning up.
 I had vague memories of seeing these movies on the shelves of Blockbuster Video when they were current, but I had never watched any.
 After a while I shrugged, said, "What the hell," and started going down the rabbit hole.
 In just over a week's time, I sat through all four (!) installments in the series.
 (Who even knew there were that many Substitute movies?
 I didn't.)

 In case you don't remember this franchise, the Substitute films revolve around a mercenary (Tom Berenger in the first film, Treat Williams in the three sequels) whose M.O. involves repeatedly going undercover as a teacher in crime-ridden learning facilities in order to take out the trash and restore order.
 Essentially, it's The Punisher Goes Back to School, Parts 1-4.

 Actually, I'm pretty sure this plot line was used in the Punisher comics (probably more than once), and in at least one volume of the Mack Bolan, the Executioner paperback series.
-So while the Substitute films may not have the most original premise, they're a mostly entertaining quartet that should please fans of late '90s direct-to-video action flicks.
+So while the Substitute films may not have the most original premise, they're a mostly entertaining quartet that should please fans of low budget action flicks.
 So grab some popcorn, press play, and let's briefly review this series in order.

 "The Substitute" Trailer

 In the first film of the series, Platoon and Major League veteran Tom Berenger stars as Jonathan Shale, a lifelong military man and mercenary who's considering getting out of "the business" after a botched mission in Cuba.
-Shale sets up housekeeping at the Miami apartment of his girlfriend Jane (Diane Venora), a teacher at a crime-ridden local high school.
-When Jane is attacked by a gang of teenaged thugs, Shale takes over teaching her class and sets to work dismantling the gang's control over the school.
+Shale sets up housekeeping at the Miami apartment of his girlfriend Jane (Diane Venora), a teacher at a gang-infested local high school.
+When Jane is attacked by a gang of teenaged thugs and winds up in the hospital, Shale quickly fakes some teaching credentials for himself and takes over her class, so he can get to work dismantling the gang's control over the school.

 Berenger is certainly an imposing presence and it's satisfying to watch him kick the crap out of a seemingly endless series of gangstas, but at nearly two hours this movie drags on too long for its own good, in spite of strong supporting performances by Ernie (Ghostbusters) Hudson and a young Marc Anthony, who plays the gang leader.

 Fun fact: this is the only film in the series that was released theatrically.
-Its box-office total was just under $15 million, according to the Internet Movie Database.
+According to the Internet Movie Database, its box-office total was just under $15 million.

 "The Substitute 2: School's Out" Trailer